http://www.carrona.org

 Driver Verifier Settings

-Using Driver Verifier is an iffy proposition.
-Most times it'll crash and it'll tell you what the driver is.
-But sometimes it'll crash and won't tell you the driver.
-Other times it'll crash before you can log in to Windows.
 If you can't get to Safe Mode, then you'll have to resort to offline editing of the registry to disable Driver Verifier.

-So, I'd suggest that you first backup your stuff and then make sure you've got access to another computer so you can contact us if problems arise.
-Then make a System Restore point (so you can restore the system using the Vista/Win7 Startup Repair feature).
+1) So, I'd suggest that you first backup your stuff and then make sure you've got access to another computer so you can contact us if problems arise.

-Then, here's the procedure:
+Then, here's the procedure to run Driver Verifier:

 - Go to Start and type in "verifier" (without the quotes) and press Enter